-Governor Andrew M. Cuomo today announced the Summer Jobs Express program to encourage business leaders to hire 16,500 youths between the ages of 14 and 21 for summer employment in high-need areas of the state.
+Summer Jobs Express program encourages businesses to hire youths between the ages of 14 and 21 for summer employment.

 Summer Jobs Express will provide $21 million in funding to qualifying local organizations and businesses that hire youth for five weeks or more from June 13 through September 30, 2011.
 Funds will also be used to provide work readiness training, supportive services and wages.

 "A good summer job puts money in a teen's pocket, provides invaluable life experience and helps neighborhoods grow stronger," Governor Cuomo said.
 "Businesses that employ young people create a talented workforce that resonates for decades to come.
 Our Summer Jobs Express program furthers our mission of job creation by giving businesses the resources to hire, train and foster growth in youths from underprivileged communities, creating a sense of pride for both workers and employers."